espocrm/ext-export-import/README.md

 ### User active status

-Default user status for impoted users.
+Default user status for imported users.
 This applies to all user except admin user with ID `1`.

 #### Attribute: `userActive`